cam-carter/two-factor-auth-phx/draft.md

   alias TwoFactorAuthWeb.Plugs.Auth

   def new(conn, _) do
+    # we want to see if our token is empty, and if it is we redirect them back to the new session page
+    # the goal here is to have one continuous session through the flow of 2fa
     with {token, _user_id} when not is_nil(token) <- Auth.fetch_secret_from_session(conn) do
       conn
       |> render("two_factor_auth.html", action: two_factor_auth_path(conn, :create))